tulip-control/gr1c/doc/spc_format.md

 declares three variables: `a`, `b`, and `c`.  `a` and `c` have Boolean domains (i.e., can only be `True` or `False`), while `b` can take any integer value in the set `{0,1,2,3,4,5}`.

+For both the environment and system sections, an empty transition rule section, e.g., `SYSTRANS:;`, is equivalent to `SYSTRANS:[]True;`, thus imposing no restrictions.
+Depending on the desired [interpretation of initial conditions](#initconditions), an empty initial values section, e.g., `SYSINIT:;` is equivalent to `SYSINIT:True;`.
+An empty system goal section, i.e., `SYSGOAL:;`, is equivalent to `[]<>True`.

+<h2 id="initconditions">Interpretations of initial conditions</h2>

+Several definitions of initial conditions have been used in the literature for GR(1) games and other reactive synthesis problems.  **gr1c** provides several variations that are normatively defined in the documentation for check_realizable() (cf. solve.h).
+Here we briefly introduce each.
+While these are not part of the input specification file format, the manner in which `ENVINIT` and `SYSINIT` are used to select initial states relies on the declared interpretation of initial conditions.
+The API convention is for functions that care to take an argument called `init_flags` in which one of these is selected.
+Most of the command-line tools provide the `-n` switch for declaring an interpretation, e.g., `gr1c` can be invoked with `-n ONE_SIDE_INIT` to use the option described by the same name below.

+Unless stated otherwise, `ENVINIT:;` is equivalent to `ENVINIT:True;` and similarly for `SYSINIT`.

+* `ALL_ENV_EXIST_SYS_INIT` (default) : For each initial valuation of environment variables that satisfies the `ENVINIT:...;` section, the strategy must provide some valuation of system variables that satisfies `SYSINIT:...;`.

+* `ALL_INIT` : Any state that satisfies the conjunction of the `ENVINIT:...;` and `SYSINIT:...;` sections can occur initially.
+Any variable can appear in each, but for the sake of syntactic compatibility with ALL_ENV_EXIST_SYS_INIT, the convention is to only use `ENV` variables in `ENVINIT` and `SYS` variables in `SYSINIT`.

+* `ONE_SIDE_INIT` : At most one of `ENVINIT` and `SYSINIT` is nonempty.
+Both being empty is equivalent to `ENVINIT: True;`.
+Let `f` be a (nonempty) boolean formula in terms of environment (ENV) and system (SYS) variables.
+If `ENVINIT: f;`, then the strategy must regard *any* state that satisfies `f` as possible initially.
+If `SYSINIT: f;`, then the strategy need only choose one initial state satisfying `f`.

 Incomplete summary of the grammar